mariefourriere/Main-eventer/README.md

 # Web page setup

 The final version is made with Bulma framework, you can find it [here](https://g-uillaume.github.io/Main-eventer).

-But for the purpose of the exercise we also made a responsive version in full CSS, which you can see on the github repository ([HTML](responsive.html), [CSS](responsive.css)).
+Also for the purpose of the exercise, we have made a responsive version in full CSS as well, which you can see on the github repository ([HTML](responsive.html), [CSS](responsive.css)).

 For further inspection, you are more than welcome to check the code which is available[here](https://github.com/G-uillaume/Main-eventer).